<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Most military members tend to gravitate to the southwest metro area, favoring Bellevue, Papillion, and La Vista for base access convenience, strong school districts, and shorter commutes.
 Some members look across the Missouri River to Council Bluffs, Iowa, for a lower property tax rate, while others favor the small-town vibe of Plattsmouth, Nebraska—a short commute south of Offutt.

 Other popular family destinations include Chalco, Gretna, Elkhorn, and Bennington.
 Downtown’s Old Market, Dundee, and Aksarben neighborhoods are favorites for those looking for more nightlife options, with numerous apartment, townhome, and multi-family options available.
-(Fun fact: Aksarben is “Nebraska” spelled backwards.)
+(Fun fact: Aksarben is “Nebraska” spelled backward.)

-Along with most of the nation, existing homes sales dropped in comparison between 2022 and 2023, but the housing market remains tight in Omaha for both hopeful buyers and renters, with an approximate 2.6-month housing supply.
+Along with most of the nation, existing home sales dropped in comparison between 2022 and 2023, but the housing market remains tight in Omaha for both hopeful buyers and renters, with an approximate 2.6-month housing supply.
 The average home price for 2023 was about $310,000, and homes go under contract in approximately a week.

 Offutt Housing Market Snapshot